Priestytheplushie/Corrupted-Shadows/README.md

 players or people who want a challenge

 ## Story
-After the **Great War**, the world has been in peace, until a corruption appears from the shadows, infecting everything in it's wake.
+After the **Great War**, the world has been in peace, until a corruption spreads from the shadows, infecting everything in it's wake.
 It's up to you and you alone to lift the curse and cleanse the world of the corruption